-Soon, Norris sold a phonographic tone arm he had been working on and evolved a specialization in audio-related devices.
+Norris later sold a phonographic tone arm he had been working on and evolved a specialization in audio-related devices.
 His subsequent inventions included headsets for mobile phones, a hearing-aid-sized FM radio, and automobile audio systems.
-He also created a child locater device for tracking kidnapped children, an alarm worn by a person to alert him that his artificial hip is starting to separate, and a design for a vehicle dubbed the AirScooter, an easy-to-fly, lightweight, inexpensive aircraft that has the ability to hover in one spot while a pilot gets his bearings.
+He also created a child locater device for tracking kidnapped children, an alarm worn by a person to alert him that his artificial hip is starting to separate, and a design for a vehicle dubbed the AirScooter®, an easy-to-fly, lightweight, inexpensive aircraft that has the ability to hover in one spot while a pilot gets his bearings.
 Norris has worked with NASA engineers to develop a prototype of the AirScooter, which he dreams will one day be viable as a commuter vehicle.

 Norris is perhaps best-known for his work on what is known as HyperSonic Sound technology (HSS).
 HSS, or directional sound, targets a listener with sound waves similar to the way a laser beam directs light, so that the individual who is targeted is the only one who can hear it.
 As a result, different people in one room could feasibly listen to different music, watch totally different television shows or movies, or hear different advertising messages without the use of headphones.

-Norris has been honored with numerous awards for his work including Product of the Year awards from Popular Science and Business Week, and a 1997 Award for Technological Innovation in the sound category from Discover Magazine.
+Norris has been honored with numerous awards for his work including Product of the Year awards from Popular Science and Business Week, and the 1997 Award for Technological Innovation in the sound category from Discover Magazine.
 He won the prestigious $500,000 Lemelson-MIT Prize in 2005 for his HSS technology.